Dectre/Instrumentation-Course-Spring05/README.md

 # Instrumentation Course - Spring 2026 (1405) 🎓

 ## 📚 About This Repository
-This repository contains homework assignments and projects for the **Instrumentation Engineering** course, completed in Spring 2026 (Iranian Calendar 1405).
+This repository contains homework assignments and projects for the **Instrumentation Engineering** course, completed in Spring 1405 (2026).
 The projects cover sensor data analysis, dynamic system simulation, and embedded programming using STM32 microcontrollers.

 ---